 But if you live in light-polluted or closed-in areas you can try these tips I wrote about for stargazing in the city.
 Or, you might need to find a suitable place nearby.

 You also might like to visit dark places in your travels — check out my list of dark spots to stargaze.

 Using a star chart or app

 You can start by star hopping — this is simply locating and moving between known objects in the night sky.
 For this, you can use your naked eyes, binoculars, or a telescope.

-I’ve a list of the best star apps and what they do – so you can find one that suits you and have fun.
+I’ve got a list of the best star apps and what they do – so you can find one that suits you and you can have fun with.

 Adjusting your eyes

-One thing you might not know when starting out is that you need to let your eyes adjust to darkness to get clearer views of objects when looking through a telescope, binoculars or even with you unaided eyes.
+One thing you might not know when starting out is that you need to let your eyes adjust to darkness to get clearer views of objects when looking through a telescope, binoculars, or even with your unaided eyes.

 It takes some minutes for this to happen and I give some tips for adapting your eyes in my article about using red lighting.

 Using a telescope or binoculars for astronomy can be an incredibly rewarding hobby that allows you to explore the wonders of the night sky.